Nitin Gadkari: As Public Works Department (PWD) Minister, Maharashtra, 1996–99

 As PWD Minister of Maharashtra, Gadkari played a crucial role in expediting the construction of the Mumbai-Pune Expressway.
 In 1990, the Government of Maharashtra conducted feasibility studies for the new expressway to be operated on a toll basis, however, it was only after Gadkari took over as PWD Minister that the construction of this project was fast-tracked.
 Gadkari entrusted the work of the construction of Mumbai-Pune expressway to MSRDC in March 1997 on Build-Operate-Transfer basis with permission to collect toll for 30 years.
 The tender notice was published in leading newspapers all over India and also on the Internet.
 Due to the wide publicity, 133 tenders were sold and on 18 December 1997, 55 tenders were received.
 After technical and financial evaluation, tenders were accepted and work orders were given on 1 January 1998 to four contractors.
 Thereafter tenders for widening of the Khandala and Lonavala-Khandala bypass works were invited.
 The tenders were received on 24 August 1998 and orders were issued on 4 September 1998.
 The first sections of the Expressway opened in 2000, and the entire route was completed, opened to traffic and made fully operational from April 2002.

 The other major achievement of Gadkari as state minister was the construction of 55 flyovers in Mumbai, which eased the city traffic problems significantly.

 As President of BJP, 2009–2013

 Gadkari was appointed the president of the BJP in December 2009.
 This was considering a tough phase for the BJP as the party had lost two successive Lok Sabha elections and needed a quick revamp.

 In his book India Aspires, co-authored with Tuhin Sinha, Gadkari spells out his development ideas for the country in great detail.
 Increased institutional support to green energy, alternate fuel and effective waste management hold special importance in Gadkari's development plan.

-As party president, Gadkari, re-emphasised on legendary Jan Sangh leader Deen Dayal Upadhya's principles of Integral Humanism and Antyodaya (upliftment of the poor).
+As BJP party president, Gadkari, re-emphasised on legendary Jan Sangh leader Deen Dayal Upadhya's principles of Integral Humanism and Antyodaya (upliftment of the poor).
 At the same time, various cells were constituted within the party to regularly monitor the develop work undertaken by various BJP state governments and to come up with new policy inputs.

 Gadkari resigned as party president in January 2013.